Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 Stay in the empty side of the bag and freeze the game (Start + Select), around ~110 main frame before your target.

-Tap Start and immediatly 'B' as fast as you can to exit to the X menu.
+Tap Start and then 'B' immediatly as fast as you can to exit to the X menu.

 It would be ideal to hold 'B' and tap Start to unfreeze, but 3ds doesn't allow simultaneous use of the two buttons.